hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/medialive_channel.html.markdown

 * `columnDepth` - (Optional) The height of the FEC protection matrix.
 * `includeFec` - (Optional) Enables column only or column and row based FEC.
 * `rowLength` - (Optional) The width of the FEC protection matrix.

+### VPC

+* `subnetIds` - (Required) A list of VPC subnet IDs from the same VPC.
+If STANDARD channel, subnet IDs must be mapped to two unique availability zones (AZ).
+* `publicAddressAllocationIds` - (Required) List of public address allocation ids to associate with ENIs that will be created in Output VPC.
+Must specify one for SINGLE_PIPELINE, two for STANDARD channels.
+* `securityGroupIds` - (Optional) A list of up to 5 EC2 VPC security group IDs to attach to the Output VPC network interfaces.
+If none are specified then the VPC default security group will be used.

 ## Attribute Reference